bytecodealliance/wasmtime/docs/langref.rst

         The basic terminator instructions are :inst:`br`, :inst:`return`, and :inst:`trap`.
 Conditional branches and instructions that trap conditionally are not terminator instructions.

-    entry block
-        The :term:`EBB` that is executed first in a function.
-Currently, a Cretonne function must have exactly one entry block which must be the first block in the function.
-The types of the entry block arguments must match the types of arguments in the function signature.

-    stack slot
-        A fixed size memory allocation in the current function's activation frame.
-Also called a local variable.